Integralist/Stark/README.md

 - Extensions are placed inside a `/extensions/` directory
 - Each page has its own bootstrap js file `boostrap-xxx.js`
 - JavaScript needs to be loaded at the bottom of the page
+- Components need to have an `init` method

 ## CSS Design